-37. Events after reporting date
+37.Events after reporting date

-There were no other significant events after the reporting date that could affect the reported amount of assets and liabilities as of the reporting date.
+There were no other significant events after the reporting date that could affect the reported amount of assets and liabilities as of the reporting date except as disclosed in note 35a.

 38. Contraventions

 The Bank contravened certain extant regulatory provisions during the year.
 The details of such contraventions and the penalties paid are shown below: